-Literary or Poetic devices employed in a poem helps the poet to emphasis on his emotions, feelings, and ideas to the readers.
+Literary or poetic devices employed in a poem help the poet to emphasize on his emotions, feelings, and ideas to the readers.
 In ‘London, 1802’ Wordsworth substantiates his view on England’s moral decadence amidst its thriving industrialization with his tone, and other devices such as Apostrophe, Metaphor, Symbols, Enjambment, Metonymy, etc.

-In ‘London, 1802’, Wordsworth has used pleading and praising tone.
-When he calls for Milton to save England and its society, using his ideologies, his urgency and desperation to save his country are expressed in the pleading tone.
+- Tone.
+In ‘London, 1802’, Wordsworth has used a pleading and praising tone.
+When he calls for Milton to save England and its society, using his ideologies, his urgency and desperation to save his country are expressed in a pleading tone.
 At the same time, while honoring Milton of his achievements, he employed a praising tone.

-Wordsworth in his attempt to present the degradation of England caused by the people, pictures England to a human.
-He personifies England to a woman, by saying “England hath need of thee: she is a fen.”
+- Personification.
+Wordsworth in his attempt to present the degradation of England caused by the people, pictures England as a human.
+He personifies England as a woman, by saying “England hath need of thee: she is a fen.”
 It helps the readers to associate England too has a heart and has weaknesses like humans.

+- Enjambment.
 In poetry, enjambment refers to the continuation of a sentence without a pause beyond the end of a line, couplet, or stanza.
-In ‘London 1802,’ there are a few occurrence Enjambment as in lines 2, 3 “fen/Of stagnant waters” and 5, 6 “ancient English dower/ Of inward happiness.”
+In ‘London 1802,’ there are a few occurrences of enjambment as in lines 2, 3 “fen/Of stagnant waters” and 5, 6 “ancient English dower/ Of inward happiness.”

+- Symbols and Metonymy.
 The poet’s description of England becoming stagnant and corrupt in all quarters serves as both symbols and metonymy.
 The poet employed metonymy in “altar, sword, and pen, Fireside” to symbolize the church, the army, its writers, and homes, which is corrupted.
-Accordingly, in the sestet, he employed the natural images to symbolize purity as a contrast to England’s current status.
+Accordingly, in the sestet, he employed natural images to symbolize purity as a contrast to England’s current status.

 Lines 1 to 8